What about the ECONOMY in Formula 1?

 The Formula 1 industry is living a deep social change especially regarding the role of women.
 Indeed, it is very uncommon to see them as pilote or even as team manager.
 However, women’s role was limited to grid-girls or pit babes positions.
 Since 2018, they have been replaced by children because were in total contradiction with the modern social norms.
 Now, they are mostly present in the communication or marketing teams.

 Technology can quickly change the price and competitive landscape in an industry in a very short period of time.
-Many of the technologies developed in Formula 1 have been transposed to the cars most of us drive today.
+Many of the technologies developed in Formula 1 have been transposed to the cars most of us drive today and vice versa.
 For racing teams, the need to innovate is not just about maximizing profit potential but also about staying competitive with others.

 Technological factors that can influence this may include the following: